seznam/elasticlient/Readme.md

 ```

 ## License
 Elasticlient is licensed under the MIT License (MIT).
-Only the [cmake/Modules/FindJsonCpp.cmake](cmake/Modules/FindJsonCpp.cmake) is originally licensed
-under [Boost Software License](cmake/Modules/LICENSE_1_0.txt), for more information see header of the file.